 Like so many other blues artists before them, you need to go hear them live if you want to hear them at all.
-You can find them performing for their loyal fans every 4th Sunday at their home base, Jamey's House of Music, where they are the house band.
+You can find them performing for their loyal fans every 1st, 4th and 5th Sunday at their home base, Jamey's House of Music, where they are the house band.
 The Sunday Blues Brunch is a Philly institution and features local, national and international blues artists and guests who jam at the club.

-Philadelphia has long been known for "The Philly Sound" with numerous world beating soul and R&B groups, as well as a nexus for top jazz and blues artists and a strong supporting community.
+Philadelphia has long been known for "The Philly Sound" with numerous world beating soul and R&B groups, as well as being a nexus for top jazz and blues artists and a strong supporting community.
 The Philly Blues Kings is honored to take its place alongside these giants, and contribute "The PBK Sound" to the world of blues!

 Clarence Spady has been described as "the future of the blues" (Bill Dahl, Chicago Tribune).
 He plays with depth and sensitivity, effortlessly combining blues, jazz, funk, latin and rock into his own unique style.
 His moving guitar play, rough street-edged vocals, songwriting, and live improvisations are highlighted with every performance.